The Museum is open Tuesday to Sunday from 10:00 am to 4:00 pm.

-Oppression is woven throughout the history of the land now known as Concord.
-The colonists who lived here did so, in part, to escape the religious persecution they faced in England.
-They, in turn, oppressed the Indigenous communities who had lived in this area once called Musketaquid.
+The notion of “oppression” – and efforts to counter it – are woven throughout the history of the land now known as Concord.
+The first Puritans who colonized these lands did so, in part, to escape the religious persecution they faced in England.
+They, in turn, through the introduction of new cultural, legal, and religious norms, oppressed the Indigenous communities who had lived in this area once called Musketaquid.
 A century and a half after colonization, the “shot heard round the world” was fired to oppose the oppression the heirs to Concord’s first colonial settlers experienced at the hands of King George and his Parliament.
-Yet while fighting a war for their own liberty, many revolutionary households were, incongruously, enslaving Africans.
-Although slavery was abolished in the Commonwealth of Massachusetts in 1783, the debate concerning the abolition of slavery throughout the rest of the country would become one of the dominant issues that defined life in Concord in the 19th century.
-In more contemporary times, Concord continues to confront the mistreatment of marginalized groups in our midst and in our world.
-Our exhibitions and programming endeavor to unite us in terms of our shared history and inform debates over how, in the future, we can “build a more perfect union.”
+Fought as a war for liberty, the revolution secured rights solely for white male property owners – the rights of women, non-landowners, people of color, and especially those who were enslaved during the revolution were not included in our nation’s founding documents.
+While slavery was abolished in this Commonwealth in 1783, the debate concerning the abolition of slavery throughout the rest of the country would become one of the dominant issues that defined life in Concord in the 19th century and beyond.
+And woven together with that struggle was the suffragists’ effort to secure the right to vote as a first step in ensuring equal rights for women.
+In more contemporary times, Concord continues to confront the oppression of marginalized groups in our midst and in our world.
+Our exhibitions and programming endeavor to unite us in terms of our shared history that can then inform debates over how we best “build a more perfect union.”

-This statement (and accompanying history and action plan) was adopted by the Concord Museum Board of Governors on December 8, 2021.
+This statement (and accompanying history and action plan) was adopted by the Concord Museum Board of Governors on December 8, 2021 and updated by the Board on June 15, 2022.
 The Board recognizes that this is just a first step but one that formally underscores our commitment to diversity, equity, access, and inclusion as a central part of our mission into the future.